How we use your information

 How to contact us

-For more information about how the Council will process your personal data, or for information on how to access information from us, please email us or write to:
+For more information about how the Council will process your personal data, or for details on how to access information from us, please email us or write to:

 The Data Protection Officer